 European Summer University for Jewish Studies

-An event of the Department of Jewish History and Culture of the Ludwig Maximilian University of Munich, the Center for Jewish Studies at the University of Basel, the Institute for Jewish Studies at the University of Vienna, the Chair of Jewish Studies at the Otto Friedrich University of Bamberg, the Sigi Feigel Visiting Professorship for Jewish Studies at the University of Zurich, the Institute for Contemporary History at the University of Innsbruck, the Jewish Studies Program of the Central European University in Budapest/Vienna – in cooperation with the Jewish Museum Hohenems.
+An event organized by the Department of Jewish History and Culture at Ludwig Maximilian University in Munich, the Center for Jewish Studies at the University of Basel, the Institute for Jewish Studies at the University of Vienna, the Institute for Jewish History in Austria, the Chair of Jewish Studies at Otto Friedrich University Bamberg, the Sigi Feigel Visiting Professorship for Jewish Studies at the University of Zurich, the Institute for Contemporary History at the University of Innsbruck, the Jewish Studies Program at Central European University in Budapest/Vienna, and the Heidelberg University for Jewish Studies – in cooperation with the Jewish Museum Hohenems.

-The Summer University for Jewish Studies Hohenems 2024 is open to students from all subject areas.
-Preference will be given to students of Jewish Studies at the participating universities in Bamberg, Basel, Budapest, Innsbruck, Munich, Vienna and Zurich.
+The Summer University for Jewish Studies Hohenems 2026 is open to students from all disciplines.
+Preference will be given to students from the participating universities in Bamberg, Basel, Budapest, Heidelberg, Innsbruck, Munich, Vienna, and Zurich.

 Participation fee